emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Choices:__
   * __Skilled:__ Begin your journey with one extra skill.
 * __General Abilities:__
-  * __Adaptable:__ Once affected by an effect or spell, gain advantage on saves against for the remainder of the day.
+  * __Adaptable:__ Once affected by an effect or spell, gain advantage on saves against it for the remainder of the day.
 * __Combat Abilities:__
   * __Last Stand:__ When your health is below 25%, you can take an extra action on your turn.
   * __Strength of Men:__ _(Cost 1)_ You have basic healing abilities.
 You may heal a party member for 1d6 + inner fire health.